12th Foreign Infantry Regiment

 12th REI - 12 REI - Foreign Legion - France - 1940 - Montereau-Fault-Yonne - Bazoches - Balloy - Vinneuf - Map

-14 to 15 June 1940, the 12e REI resisted in the sector of Montereau-Fault-Yonne, between the Seine in the north and the Yonne in the south.
-The units were placed around Balloy, Bazoches-lès-Bray and Vinneuf, the regiment’s HQ.
-On 15 June, a part of the 12e REI remains blocked on the because of the premature destruction of the Champigny bridge.
-By the way, the same day, General von Speck of the German 18.
-AK became the very first general being killed during World War II.
-He was killed when passing across the bridge in Pont-sur-Yonne which was blown up by the French too.
+On June 14 and 15, 1940, the 12e REI put up resistance in the Montereau-Fault-Yonne sector, between the rivers Seine and Yonne.
+Units were posted in the vicinity of Balloy, Bazoches-lès-Bray, and Vinneuf (HQ).
+On June 15, part of 12e REI remained blocked on the other bank of the Yonne due to the premature destruction of the bridge at Champigny.
+Coincidentally, on the same day, General von Speck of the German 18.
+AK became the first German general to be killed in World War II.
+He died in neighboring Pont-sur-Yonne while crossing a bridge that was blown up by the French.

 12e REI - 12 REI - Foreign Legion - France - Champigny - Bridge